viputhkounakorleap-crypto/Vee-s-Data-Analytic-Portfolio/README.md

 <div align="center">

-### 👋 Hi, I'm Vee — a Data & Business Analytics student at UMass Boston
+### 👋 Hi, I'm Vee, a Data & Business Analytics student at UMass Boston

 I specialize in transforming complex datasets into actionable insights using SQL, cloud analytics, and business intelligence tools.
 With hands-on experience in insurance and healthcare administration, I bring both technical skills and real-world domain knowledge to every project.